opentelekomcloud-docs/elastic-cloud-server/umn/source/monitoring/viewing_ecs_metrics.rst

 -  Alarm rules have been configured in Cloud Eye for the target ECS.

    The monitoring data is unavailable for the ECSs without alarm rules configured in Cloud Eye.
-For details, see `Setting Alarm Rules <../monitoring/setting_alarm_rules.html>`__.
+For details, see :ref:`Setting Alarm Rules <en-us_topic_0027371531>`.

 -  The target ECS has been properly running for at least 10 minutes.

    The monitoring data and graphics are available for a new ECS after the ECS runs for at least 10 minutes.

+.. _en-us_topic_0027371530__section44667294224513:

 Procedure
 ---------